2018 Edition: Running Periodic Website Operation Scripts for Free

 Want to Open in a New Tab

-This is a function not provided by Selenium, so we need to hack it.
-We can achieve this by referring to the following StackOverflow post:
+Since this is a feature not provided by Selenium, we need to forcibly rewrite it.
+You can achieve this by referring to the StackOverflow post below:

 Heroku Setup

-Setting up a Git repository for this Heroku environment is simple with the following command sequence:
+Setting up the git repository for this Heroku environment can be easily done with the following command sequence:

 cd <repository-path>